ARIMIDEX Side Effects

 ARIMIDEX should not be taken with tamoxifen or estrogen-containing therapies.

-Based on information from a study of patients with early breast cancer, women with a history of blockages in heart arteries (ischemic heart disease) who take ARIMIDEX may have a slight increase in this type of heart disease compared with similar patients who take tamoxifen.
+Based on information from a study of patients with early breast cancer, women with a history of blockages in heart arteries (ischemic heart disease) who take ARIMIDEX may have a slight increase in this type of heart disease compared to similar patients who take tamoxifen.

-ARIMIDEX (anastrozole) can cause bone softening/weakening (osteoporosis), increasing the chance of fractures.
+ARIMIDEX can cause bone softening/weakening (osteoporosis), increasing the chance of fractures.
 In a clinical study in early breast cancer, there were more fractures (including fractures of the spine, hip, and wrist) with ARIMIDEX (10%) than with tamoxifen (7%).

 In a clinical study in early breast cancer, some patients taking ARIMIDEX had an increase in cholesterol.
 Skin reactions, allergic reactions, and changes in blood tests of liver function have also been reported.

-In the early breast cancer adjuvant clinical trial, the most common side effects seen with ARIMIDEX include hot flashes, joint symptoms (including arthritis and arthralgia), weakness, mood changes, pain, back pain, sore throat, nausea and vomiting, rash, depression, high blood pressure, osteoporosis, fractures, swelling of arms/legs, insomnia, and headache.
+In the early breast cancer adjuvant clinical trial, the most common side effects seen with ARIMIDEX included hot flashes, joint symptoms (including arthritis and arthralgia), weakness, mood changes, pain, back pain, sore throat, nausea and vomiting, rash, depression, high blood pressure, osteoporosis, fractures, swelling of arms/legs, insomnia, and headache.